Repelente808/Repots/README.md

 - (these are already installed during the process, but for some reason, for me, in cachyOS, they only work after installing manually)

+  If you're on a notebook and you get two brightness indicators in waybar, go to ```~/.config/waybar/config.jsonc``` and remove "custom/backlight-desktop"

 </details>

 ## Preview